 Did you know that on average, a hacker or malware can be on your network or hide in applications for up to 180 days before they attack or are detected?
 Monitoring tools can help keep an eye on your company’s digital environments.
 Silverado can work with you to choose, set up and run the monitoring tools that make sense for your business.

-Choosing the right MSP to partner with can help both your short-term and long-term cyber game plans.
+Choosing the right IT security partner with can help both your short-term and long-term cyber game plans.
 If you’re ready to take action now, contact us for an Initial Security Assessment and begin the process of securing your company’s digital presence.

 Don’t just take our word for it!
 Cybersecurity expert Joseph Steinberg, author of CyberSecurity for Dummies, will be joining our webinar sharing more about #CyberSecurity and how to #BeCyberSmart.
 Joseph Steinberg is a recognized thought leader in the cybersecurity field and a respected authority on artificial intelligence and other emerging technologies.